-Perhaps the most important step of the regional center approval process is for the business organization to determine the geographic scope and economic benefit of the projects for which the business organization is planning to use EB-5 financing.
-This includes determining the regional center geographic umbrella, business industry focus, corporate structure, operational business model, and required investment amount for the potential projects.
+Perhaps the most important step of the Regional Center approval process is for the business organization to determine the geographic scope and economic benefit of the projects for which the business organization is planning to use EB-5 financing.
+This includes determining the Regional Center geographic umbrella, corporate structure, operational business model, and required investment amount and the composition of the capital stack for the potential projects.

 At a minimum the following documents are required:

 - Regional Center Operational Business Plan